How healthy is plant-based meat?

 “If it’s made using minimally processed, high-protein, high-fibre foods, then that’s going to be a fantastic alternative,” McLeod says.
 “For instance, meat doesn’t provide fibre.
 Meat alternatives can also contain a range of vitamins and minerals that are different to what meat can deliver.
 However, a lot of these products are heavily processed.
 This means there can be the potential for them to have increased levels of carcinogens, or nutrients might be destroyed during processing.
 Some products can also contain high levels of sodium.”

-The best thing you can do when shopping for plant-based meat products is the read the label.
+The best thing you can do when shopping for plant-based meat products is to read the label.
 Check to see if it’s high in salt.
 The recommended maximum per day is 2000mg of sodium, or 5g of salt.
 Also check to see if it has a long list of artificial ingredients.
 You want to aim for something that’s as close to a whole food as possible.

 Also look for the base ingredients.
 Things like lentils, beans, chickpeas, quinoa and brown rice boost the fibre content.
 Another commonly used base ingredient is mushrooms, such as the shiitake mushrooms used in Fable products.